pombredanne/kobalt-versioneye/README.md

 ![Example Report](src/site/images/ExampleReport.png)

-The repot is based on the *Traffic Light* concept:
+The report is based on the *Traffic Light* concept:

 1. Green items are clear.
 2. Yellow items may require some attention.